7ombie/textmode/README.md

 colors are preserved anyway.

-Note: Somewhat counter-intuitively, GPU performance would be harmed more by selectively blending colors for those cells that contain cursors than it is by consistently blending every cell.
+Note: Somewhat counter-intuitively, GPU performance would be harmed more by logic that checked and conditionally blended colors for only those cells that currently contain a cursor than it is effected by unconditionally (but always, consistently) blending every cell (even when `blend` is exactly `0` or `1`).

-Note: The shader is very fast.
+Note: The main thread is notoriously unreliable when it comes to handling user input with low-latency.
+Nonetheless, the shader is logically simple and memory efficient, making it very fast.

-### The Font & Glyphs
+### The Default Font

 The font array (`textmode.font.data`) contains a bitmapped, 16x32 font, stored as an array of 16,384 bytes, divided into 256 blocks of 64 bytes.